Learn to Meditate: It is Simple!

 How do we learn to meditate?
 What does it really mean?
 What are we supposed to be doing when we meditate?
 Maybe we have even tried to meditate before, but we got frustrated.
 Can meditation be simple?

 What is meditation really?
 Rinpoche reminds us of the Sanskrit term– Samādhi.
 Samādhi means nature.

 Meditation, instead, means seeing the pure nature of our own mind.
-We can understand this by observing how naturally children behave.
+We can understand this by watching how naturally children behave.
 If we understand this, Rinpoche assures us that meditation is very easy.

 Why should it be simple?
-We need to remember that our own minds are always perfect by nature.
+We can remember that our own minds are always perfect by nature.
 If we don’t know this fundamental point, then Rinpoche explains that we will struggle with meditation.
 But, once we see this innate nature, then we are perfected!
 That’s the meaning of the word Buddha–perfection.
-And that is the beginning of genuine dignity.
+And reconnecting with our own basic perfection forms the basis of genuine dignity.